-Instead of spending £3.25 on a small skinny vanilla latte, I now fill up my cute little thermos cup (purchased for £1.99 in Home Bargains, no less) and buy flavoured coffee (‘We Are Littles’ is my current favourite) in French Vanilla or Coconut and take it with me on the road.
-The coffee isn’t cheap (around £2.59 for a 50g jar), but it smells amazing and a full jar is still cheaper than a single serving from one of the leading brands.
-Instead of spending £5-6 each Friday on take out, I now shell out £2.59 for the month.
+Instead of spending £3.25 on a small skinny vanilla latte, I now fill up my cute little Thermos (purchased for £1.99 in Home Bargains, no less) and buy flavoured instant coffee and take it with me.
+The coffee isn’t cheap (around £2.59 for a 50g jar), but it smells amazing and it’s still cheaper than a single serving from Starbucks.
+Instead of spending £5-6 each Friday on take out, I now shell out £2.59 for a month.

 Stop Throwing Stuff Out

 I’d like to preface this by saying, obviously, if something’s nasty, then totally get rid of it.
 If it’s not, however, you can find a use for it.
-I was recently sent some shampoo and, although it smells divine, it rather made me look like I hadn’t washed my hair for a week, so there’s no way I could use it.
+I was recently sent some shampoo and, although it smells divine, it made my hair rather greasy.
 What I would usually do is give it away or throw it out.
 What I’ve done instead is use it as shower gel.
 That way, I’m making use of it and won’t need to buy any body wash.

 *I am absolutely suggesting you do this.

-I have a Nespresso machine at home that costs me an arm and a leg to keep fed with all the capsules it likes munching, but recently found me a website which offers Nespresso compatible pods for about 3/4 of the normal price.
+I have a Nespresso machine at home and it costs me a fortune to keep fed with the capsules it likes munching, but recently found a website which offers compatible pods for 3/4 of the normal price.
 I can’t say I’ve noticed a difference in the taste, but I’ve certainly noticed a difference in the amount that disappears from my bank account.
 If you physically don’t think you can do without your favourite brands, why not mix and match?
 Keep buying your favourite Fairy Liquid and mix it up with a cheaper brand (honestly, that W5 in Lidl that you keep walking past is really good).
-This way, you’re still using it, but it’ll last you longer and you’re saving at the same time.
+This way, you’re still using it, but it’ll last you longer and you’re saving money at the same time.

-Use Your Freezer:
+Use Your Freezer

-Made a little too much dinner last night?
+Made a little too much dinner?
 Freeze the leftovers and eat it for lunch next week.
 Haven’t quite gotten round to eating all that fresh fruit you bought on Monday?
 Wash and freeze the berries and use them for baking or smoothies.
 Do you make soup with fresh veggies?
 Stop it and buy them frozen; they’ll keep longer and cost you less.
 If you mulch your soup up with an immersion, what difference does it make anyway?
 Don’t have a use for that half loaf of bread?
 Yep…. stick in the freezer and use if for toast at the weekend.
 We tend to throw out SO much food, but a bit of smart thinking will go a long way to saving you money in the long run.

 For my upcoming trip to Madrid (since spending money going out isn’t exactly an issue for me), I’ve promised to swear off having fun in my house, too.
-By this I mean that my lovely cottage, with its selection of wines, tequilas and gins, is a strictly no alcohol area on the run up to our next adventure.
-And since it’s not uncommon for me to buy 1 or 2 bottles of wine during the week (plus the associated checkout purchases that seem to accompany them) the potential saving for me is, well…it’s sizeable.
+By this I mean that my cottage is a strictly no alcohol area.
+Since it’s not uncommon for me to buy 1 or 2 bottles of wine during the week (plus the associated checkout purchases that seem to accompany them) the potential saving for me is, well… sizeable.
 Let’s not work out how much it actually amounts to or I’ll start to feel bad about my wine intake and that’s not really the purpose of this post.